rarebreed/excursor/notebooks/learn-mojo/mojo-notes.md

 - Why wouldn't you want a `__moveinit__` (or `__copyinit__`) defined?
 - What exactly is moved?

 To answer the questions above, we need to consider what a variable _really_ is.
+We will cover this in a later section.

 The value stored at the memory location of the RHS is copied over to the LHS, and then the memory for the RHS is deleted In rust's case, the drop doesn't actually happen until the end of the scope, whereas in mojo it's as soon as the